 Josh wants to practice his hockey skills over spring break but his friends want to play soccer, something Josh doesn’t play.
 But, he learns that sometimes it’s fun to play a sport just for fun.

 Soccer on Sunday (Merlin Mission #24) by Mary Pope Osborne, illustrated by Sal Murdocca

-Jack and Annie travel to 1970’s World Cup game and search for world-famous soccer star, Pelé.
-There’s around 100,000 fans so how will they find him?
+Jack and Annie travel to the 1970’s World Cup game and search for the world-famous soccer star, Pelé.
+There are around 100,000 fans so how will they find him?

 Lola Levine Is Not Mean by Monica Brown

 Second-grade soccer-loving Lola, daughter of a Peruvian mom and Jewish dad, is misunderstood.
 Her classmates think she’s mean but really she’s just a competitive person.
 When she accidentally hurts someone’s ankle playing soccer, she feels terrible especially since her classmates say she’s mean.
 But, things turn around for Lola when her class does science time with her brother’s kindergarten class.
 Loved the diversity and the topic — many kids will be able to relate to this charming story.